OPENDAP/opendap-website-angular/public/Site/support/faq/02_client-issues/dods-windows.md

 Yes, we have ported several of the DODS clients to Windows and they are available as a beta release.

-Note: Windows versions of the OPeNDAP software is available here and on the main download page.
+Note: Windows versions of the OPeNDAP software is available on the main download page.
 This page provides some background information on the port, especially on the different types of libraries supported.
-You can get the same software, or in some cases newer software, from the main download page.
+You can get the same software, or in some cases newer software, from the main releases page.

 ## DODS 3.4.4 Native Win32 port